-Students pursing a certificate or degree need to declare a degree plan with an academic adviser.
+Students pursuing a certificate or degree need to declare a degree plan with an academic adviser.
 The declared degree plan is then posted to the student's file.

-To obtain the Associate of Arts, Associate of Arts in Elementary Education, Associate of Business, Associate of Science, Associate of General Studies, or Associate of Applied Science degrees from NPC, the candidate must:
+To obtain the Associate of Arts, Associate of Arts in Early Childhood, Associate of Arts in Elementary Education, Associate of Business, Associate of Science, Associate of General Studies, or Associate of Applied Science degrees from NPC, the candidate must:

-- 1. Satisfy the degree requirements as published in the applicable NPC catalog prior to the date of graduation on which the degree is to be awarded; - 2.
-File an Application for Graduation by February 24, 2015 with the Records and Registration Office during the academic year in which the student expects to graduate.
-A student who is late in filing an Application for Graduation may still be allowed to graduate, but will not be allowed to participate in commencement.
-Late applicants may participate in commencement the following year.
-Students who anticipate completing their degree requirements during the fall semester may apply for graduation by October 3, 2014, and have their degree posted on their transcript at the end of the fall semester.
+- Satisfy the degree requirements as published in the applicable NPC catalog prior to the date of graduation on which the degree is to be awarded.
+All petitions for degree requirement waivers must be submitted and approved prior to the Application for Graduation deadline listed below. - 2.
+File an Application for Graduation by February 23, 2016 with the Records and Registration Office during the academic year in which the student expects to graduate.
+A student who is late in filing an Application for Graduation may participate in commencement the following year.
+Students who anticipate completing their degree requirements during the fall semester may apply for graduation by October 2, 2015, and have their degree posted on their transcript at the end of the fall semester.
 If a student completes requirements for a degree during the summer, he or she must apply for fall graduation; - 3.
 Be credited with not less than 64 applicable semester credits in the Records and Registration Office.
 No course numbered below the 100 level can be used to satisfy the requirements for any degree; - 4.
-Have a declared degree plan on file, prior to February 24, 2015 in the Records and Registration Office.
-All petitions for degree requirement waivers must be submitted and approved prior to February 24, 2015 for the spring semester, or by October 3, 2014 for the fall semester;
+Have a cumulative grade-point average of 2.0 or better in courses taken at NPC.
+No 'D' credit will be allowed in the AA, AAEC, AAEE, ABus, or AS degrees.
+For AAS

-- 5. Have a grade-point average of 2.0 or better in all work to be applied toward graduation.
-No 'D' credit will be allowed in the AA, AAEE, ABus, or AS degrees.
-For AAS or AGS degrees, no more than nine units of 'D' credit will be allowed and only in unrestricted electives; - 6.
+- or AGS degrees, no more than nine units of 'D' credit will be allowed and only in unrestricted electives; - 5.
 Have no more than 12 credits of 'P' grade applied toward graduation credit for the AAS and AGS degree requirements (except in those program areas where 'P' is the grade most commonly employed).
-No 'P' credit will be allowed in the AA, AAEE, ABus, or AS degrees; - 7.
-Have a minimum of 12 semester credits in residence at NPC that apply toward the degree being pursued and meet the requirements for the applicable NPC catalog (see "Applicable Catalog" page 72 for additional details).
-Credits obtained by assessment may not be used toward the residency requirement; and - 8.
+No 'P' credit will be allowed in the AA, AAEC, AAEE, ABus, or AS degrees; - 6.
+Have a minimum of 16 semester credits in residence at NPC that apply toward the degree being pursued and meet the requirements for the applicable NPC catalog (see "Applicable Catalog" page 50 for additional details).
+Credits obtained by assessment may not be used toward the residency requirement; and - 7.
 Remove any indebtedness to the college prior to Application for Graduation deadline stated above.